A New Paradigm in Education

 - Taken the time to pursue other interests.

-- Had the autonomy to follow the path of what they wanted of life not what others wanted for them, but to have a relevant life.
+- They had the autonomy to follow the path of what they wanted of life not what others wanted for them, but to have a relevant life.

 - Taken better care of their health and body.

-- Had not hurt others along the way.
+- They had not hurt others along the way.

 As you go deeper into what we do, you will see that we are serious about making those points resonate throughout all our programs, and measuring success in more real ways.

 “Vision without action is merely a dream.
 Action without vision just passes the time.
 Vision with action can change the world.” –Joel A. Barker